JustinSoflin/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched the DeviceProcessEvents table for any indication of user “labproject” opening the tor browser; logs confirm tor browser was launched at: 2025-05-06T20:45:06.0206654Z
-There were also other instances of firefox.exe (tor) and tor.exe that spawned afterwards. <br>
+Searched the *DeviceProcessEvents* table for any indication of user *labproject* opening the Tor Browser; logs confirm the Tor Browser was launched at: *2025-05-06T20:45:06.0206654Z*.
+There were also other instances of `firefox.exe` (Tor) and `tor.exe` that spawned afterwards.  <br>
-Seeing -contentproc with -isForBrowser and tab means a web page (tab) was opened in Firefox.
+Seeing `-contentproc` with `-isForBrowser` and `tab` means a web page (tab) was opened in Firefox.
 This does confirm browser use, beyond just launching the main process.

 **Query used to locate events:**